Finding Balance in a Wobbly World or Cell Phones in Heaven

 The answer to all these questions had always been “Mom”.

-A couple of weeks ago I had lunch with my brother and he said, “How can someone be here all this time, and in the next instant they are gone?”
+A couple of weeks ago I had lunch with my brother, Randy, and he said, “How can someone be here one moment and in the next instant they are gone?”
 Exactly.
-I want to pick up the phone and ask her.
-Reading my thoughts, he says that they need cell phone service in heaven.
-I laugh, and later that day, imagine how the conversation would go if we could just make that call: “Well, that’s just ridiculous.
+I wanted to pick up the phone and call Mom to ask her.
+Reading my thoughts, Randy says that they need cell phone service in heaven.
+I laugh, and later that day, imagine how the conversation would go if we really could just pick up the phone and call her.
+Mom: Well, that’s just ridiculous.
 I haven’t gone anywhere.
 I don’t know how in the world you could think that I would leave any of you.
 I can’t possibly go anywhere.
-There is too much to do.
-I have to take care of things.”
+There is so much to do.
+I have to take care of things.
 But Mom, I would protest.
 I haven’t seen you in weeks.
-She would reply, “That is the most ridiculous thing I have ever heard.
+She would reply: that is the most ridiculous thing I have ever heard.
 I’m right here.
 I haven’t gone anywhere.
-I don’t know what you are talking about.”
+I don’t know what you are talking about.

-I wrap up our phone conversation, “Thanks Mom.
+I wrap up our phone conversation: Thanks Mom.
 I’m really glad we talked.
 You made me feel better.
 I know that you haven’t gone anywhere.
 Ok.
-Bye, I love you.”
+Bye, I love you.

 She never left the place she had been all along.
 Our Hearts.